bfix/phishdetect-thunderbird/README.md

 If you have enabled thePhishDetect column, you will be able to identify detected emails at first glance.

-If you select a detected (phishing) email in the mail view, you will notice an additional header above the email body to notify you of a problem with this email:
+If an email is selected for display, it will also be checked automatically if it has not been checked before (old emails received before installing the extension).
+If the selected email is "positive" (probably a phishing email), you will notice an additional header above the email body to notify you of a problem with this email:

 ![PhishDetect notification bar screenshot](https://github.com/bfix/phishdetect-thunderbird/raw/master/docs/img/pd-notification-bar.png)